Youth Support Volunteer Project in Puerto Rico - San Juan

 Visit one of Puerto Rico’s breathtaking bioluminescent bays

-Stay in a modern hotel in a lively, vibrant area of San Juan
+Stay in a modern hostel in a lively, vibrant area of San Juan

 What to expect and how you'll make an impact